ssbsukirat/medicine/Gastroenterology/Hepatobiliary/Non alcoholic fatty liver disease and NASH.md

 		* encodes an enzyme involved in intracellular trafficking of lipids
 		* severity of NASH and liver fibrosis
 	* heritance accounts for 50% risk of cirrhosis
+	* Epigenetics also affects
+		* intrauterine exposures influence susceptibility to obesity and the metabolic syndrome in adolescence
+* increases risk of both ***HCC and intrahepatic cholangiocarcinoma***
+# Pathogenesis
+*